 Ms. Fichtner contributes to the firm’s publications and education law blog.

 - EdLawConnect Blog, 07.28.2022

 - A Renewed Focus on Title IX: Addressing Sexual Misconduct Allegations in the Educational Setting Amidst Hollywood RevelationsEdLawConnect Blog, 03.05.2018

 Community & Professional

-Ms. Fichtner is the President of the Camerado Springs Middle School Parents Club.
+Ms. Fichtner served as President of the Camerado Springs Middle School Parents Club for 5 years.
 Additionally, she is a member of the following organizations:

 - Association of Title IX Administrators